 Like Twitter, Diaspora supports #tags and ‘mentions’ (a username preceded by a @symbol).
 Users can format text and links using Markdown, upload photos to posts, and embed media from YouTube, Vimeo, and other sites.

-GNU social offers functionality similar to Twitter: it supports categorization using hashtags, attached media files in podcast format, and embedding content from other sites.
-But unlike Twitter, it also provides the potential for open, distributed communication between microblogging communities.
+GNU Social offers functionality similar to Twitter: it supports categorization using hashtags, attached media files in podcast format, and embedding content from other sites.
+However, unlike Twitter, it also provides the potential for open, distributed communication between microblogging communities.

 Although individuals and enterprises can install and control their own data and services, installing software might be tricky for users with no technical background.